 Now imagine that I were to ask you to stand still for an hour in one simple and seemingly innocuous position; you might well feel more than a little apprehensive at the prospect of such an endeavour.
 After all, don’t we usually find standing up and seemingly ‘doing nothing’ a bit of an uncomfortable inconvenience incurred when we are waiting for something more interesting to happen?

 With my enthusiastic encouragement and sage advice that you merely approach the hour of standing still as a kind of body/mind research project you agree to give it try.
-Just before you start your ‘standing experiment’ I give you a three basic pointers to aid you during your unusual challenge.
+Just before you start your ‘standing experiment’ I give you three basic pointers to aid you during your unusual challenge.
 Firstly, I advise that you do not stop breathing as this will have some rather dire consequences.
 Secondly, I suggest that you relax as much as possible but make sure that you do not let your posture collapse in any way, and thirdly I assert that you mindfully observe every nanosecond of your experience because I want to hear all about it afterwards.

 ‘By being still one might create the potential to deeply imbibe and learn something of great value from the optimum amount of experience on offer’

-It is highly likely, if you were ever to conduct such a mind/body experiment, that you would encounter some impressive difficulties despite the simplicity of the task – unless you entered into a catatonic trance of some kind which would be highly undesirable and defeat the object entirely – and I would wager that there would be a strong possibility that you would not be able make it to the end of the hour.
+It is highly likely, if you were ever to conduct such a mind/body experiment, that you would encounter some impressive difficulties despite the simplicity of the task – unless you entered a catatonic trance of some kind which would be highly undesirable and defeat the object entirely – and I would wager that there would be a strong possibility that you would not be able make it to the end of the hour.
 The challenges that you would most likely discover would simply arise from your enhanced experience of the two commonalties that as humans we possess throughout our lives: the body and the mind.

 No doubt you would notice a vast plethora of body sensations during your experiment, far more than what you may have noticed in the previous walking challenge and certainly of a different quality.
 With the ‘doing’ aspect of movement taken away you could start to experience the ‘raw form’ of your body and how it manages itself when balanced on two feet.
-Depending on how perceptive you were you may even realise some fundamental truths about your own physicality: such as that you actually struggle to support yourself and remain in a reasonably balanced position for any length of time, or that your body possesses a much higher level of tension than you were previously conscious of.
-On the other hand you may not notice anything at all which in itself would be very insightful.
+Depending on how perceptive you were you may even realise some fundamental truths about your own physicality: such as that you struggle to support yourself and remain in a reasonably balanced position for any length of time, or that your body possesses a much higher level of tension than you were previously conscious of.
+On the other hand, you may not notice anything at all which in itself would be very insightful.

 Restricted to a Singularity

 If, for some strange reason, I was restricted to choose just one thing to share with people from the trove of body/mind arts that I have trained in and taught for many years it would undoubtedly be Zhanzhuang, the art of standing still and more commonly known as Standing Meditation.
 For no matter how unlikely a contender for developing oneself the simple act of standing still might seem for me it would be quite an easy choice.
 Out of the many training methods that I have enjoyed, endured and taught over the years, including the more orthodox systems of exercise of my early days, no other ticks quite as many boxes as Standing.
-Nor have I come across any other practise that actually illustrates how all of those very boxes that we might want to tick, but usually assume to be separate, are in fact inextricably linked.
+Nor have I come across any other practise that illustrates how all those very boxes that we might want to tick, but usually assume to be separate, are in fact inextricably linked.

-A large part of the motivation for my choice would be inspired by the fact that it is very common for us to completely miss the most simple treasures of physical reality that are only tangible in the present moment of the here and now because our minds are almost permanently distracted by the constant buzz of habitual busyness; a discursive noise completely unrelated to what is actually happening in an around us in real time.
-To be able to do anything well, and I mean that in the most genuine sense, this issue is something that we have to first recognise and then get to grips with.
+A large part of the motivation for my choice would be inspired by the fact that it is very common for us to completely miss the simplest treasures of physical reality that are only tangible in the present moment of the here and now because our minds are almost permanently distracted by the constant buzz of habitual busyness; a discursive noise completely unrelated to what is happening in an around us in real time.
+To be able to do anything well, and I mean that in the most genuine sense, this issue is something that we must first recognise and then get to grips with.
 For if we do not, which is all too often the case, we live at the mercy of a top-down dictatorship comprised of our thoughts and one that impels us on a constant search for a better experience than the one we are currently having.

-If we could slow down and stop for a time we might give ourselves a chance to experience life from a clearer and more stable perspective and the futility of this rush would be more than obvious: there is no other time than now and it is in the omnipresence of the present moment that life unceasingly reveals itself.
+If we could slow down and stop for a time, we might give ourselves a chance to experience life from a clearer and more stable perspective and the futility of this rush would be more than obvious: there is no other time than now and it is in the omnipresence of the present moment that life unceasingly reveals itself.